opengeospatial/weather-on-the-web/README.md

 **1. Use Cases and Requirements**<dd>A set of documents setting out the range of problems that the Sub Group are trying to solve along with a set of requirments that meet the demands of these use cases.</dd>

-**2. Weather on the Web Best Practices**<dd>A range of examples and desceiptions of how to integrate weather information on the web.</dd>
+**2. Weather on the Web Best Practices**<dd>A range of examples and descriptions of how to integrate weather information on the web.</dd>

 **3. Core Specification**<dd>A document describing the standard specification required to meet the needs of the use cases.</dd>